terraform-docs/terraform-docs/docs/FORMATS_GUIDE.md

 ### Options

 ```
-      --header-from string          relative path of a file to read header from (.tf or .md is supported) (default "main.tf")
+      --header-from string          relative path of a file to read header from (.tf or .md) (default "main.tf")
   -h, --help                        help for terraform-docs
       --no-header                   do not show module header
       --no-inputs                   do not show inputs